PMBIA LEVEL 3

 Below are some of the main examples of the riding and teaching skills required on the PMBI Level 3 course.
-With the Level 2 teaching and riding skills previously dialled, a Level 3 candidate should be able to confidently and consistently teach advanced riders using a variety of different instructing and coaching techniques, in any and all situations.
+With the Level 2 teaching and riding skills previously dialed, a Level 3 candidate should be able to confidently and consistently teach advanced riders using a variety of different instructing and coaching techniques, in any and all situations.
 All Performance Factors must be taken into account to effectively develop the skills of any rider, in any terrain.

-Candidates are able to critically assess the skills of a student, further prioritize the skills based on the stage development for each skill, and then use a combination and/or variety of biomechanics, exercises, tasks, terrain or maneuvers to effectively address and refine each skill deficiency, in a safe and consistent manner.
+Candidates are able to critically assess the skills of a student, further prioritize the skills based on the stage development for each skill, and then use a combination and/or variety of biomechanics, exercises, tasks, terrain, or maneuvers to effectively address and refine each skill deficiency, in a safe and consistent manner.

-Some Terrain, Riding and Teaching examples include;
+Some Terrain, Riding, and Teaching examples include;

 - Developing and refining the technical skills of advanced to expert riders on black diamond trails